Learn more about "Preferences / Preferential Transfers"

-Because it’s unfair to prefer one creditor over all others, a trustee can “avoid” a preferential transfer to get the funds back from the recipient.
+Because it’s unfair to prefer one creditor over all others, the trustee can “avoid” a preferential transfer to get the funds back from the recipient.
 Once the funds have been recovered, they’re distributed to all creditors in fair shares.
 Payments totaling more than more than $600 to a single creditor made in the 90 days before filing can be avoided by the trustee.

 If the filer owes or owed money to a family member, friend, or other person or business that they have a close personal relationship with, all payments on that debt made in the 12 months before a case is filed have to be disclosed and can be recovered by the trustee.

 NOTE: Having made a preferential payment to a creditor does not "invalidate" or otherwise jeopardize the success of your bankruptcy case.
 It impacts your creditors more than you.